svnh/notes/CS/complexity.md

 Essential | Derived | Immutable | Accidental State
 Essential | Derived | Mutable | Accidental State
 Accidental | Derived | - | Accidental State

+- Control
+  - "The important thing is that we (as developers of the system) should not have to worry about the control flow in the system.
+Specifically the results of the system should be independent of the actual control mechanism which is finally used.
+These are precisely the lessons which logic programming teaches us, and because of this we would like to take the lead for our ideal approach to control from logic programming which shows that control can be separated completely."

 <!-- Links -->